matschlue/MechaCar_Statistical_Analysis/README.md

   - This linear model predicts mpg of MechCar prototypes effectively due to the R-squared value of 0.7149.

 ## Summary Statistics on Suspension Coils
+The mean PSI of the suspension coils is 1498.78 and has a variance of 62.29.
+Since the variance is less than 100, the current manufacturing data meet this design specification for all manufacturing lots in total.
+Only LOT 3 has a variance of around 170 and therefore does not meet the requirements.

 ## T-Tests on Suspension Coils